concretecms-community-store/community_store_bcc_payway/README.md

 # Community Store BCC PayWay / IGFS Buy Now

-This package works fowith the Community Store package for ConcreteCMS
+This package is for the Community Store package for ConcreteCMS.

 It lets you accepts payments with the PayNow service offered by a group of Italian banks called BCC (Banche di Credito Cooperativo).